L71/l71.github.io/hardware_notes.md

 Until now I have used [OSH Park](https://oshpark.com) for PCB manufacturing but may swap to PCBway in the future - we'll see.
 Because of this most (all?)
 Eagle board files until now include OSH Park's design rules.

+All PCBs are designed with industrial production in mind and might not be suitable for etching in ones kitchen.

 ### Eurorack Module Panels